robenn11/aquaman/README.md

 # aquaman
 give me an introduction to this project.
 What is it about?
 What do you use?

+This project tries to follow the [12factor](https://12factor.net/de/) principles and the [semantic versioning guidelines](https://semver.org/lang/de/)

 ## Getting Started
 ### info